 A Literary Resource Unique to Colorado

-Louis Dupuy filled his free time by reading about religion, philosophy, home keeping, science, health, anatomy, politics, civics, history, and war.
+Louis Dupuy filled his free time by reading about religion and the occult, philosophy and theosophy, home keeping and science, health and anatomy, politics and civics, and history and war.
 From his days in seminary, he maintained an interest in classical literature and the arts.
 A former journalist, Dupuy subscribed to newspapers and magazines, studied reviews and lectures, examined biographies, and kept up with popular fiction.

-More than half of the artifacts original to Hotel de Paris is Dupuy’s personal collection of books, periodicals, reference works, catalogs, maps, and art portfolios which have largely survived and are displayed and stored in situ at Hotel de Paris Museum™.
+Therefore, Dupuy’s immense personal collection of books, periodicals, reference works, catalogs, maps, and art portfolios have largely survived and are displayed in situ at Hotel de Paris Museum™.